shaiperson/kernel-filter/README.md

 Currently, three policies are implemented: _wrap_, _extend_ and _crop_. _Wrap_ and _extend_ are analogous to OpenCV's _BORDER\_WRAP_ and _BORDER\_REPLICATE_. _Crop_ simply crops out the borders.

+This code relies on OpenCV2 for input/output and basic structures and functions for handling images.

 - Go to build/
 - Run cmake . to create Makefile
 - Run make to create executables